 3. We sterilized all dogs from this line, including those in guardian homes.

-2. For traits with an unknown mode of inheritance breeders can follow the OFAs Best Practices (and take advantage of their E Book: The Use Of Health Databases and Selective Breeding) and breed dogs who appear normal to other dogs who appear normal, with majority normal first degree relatives, and normal pedigrees.
+2. For traits with an unknown mode of inheritance and polygenic traits breeders can follow the OFAs Best Practices (and take advantage of their E Book: The Use Of Health Databases and Selective Breeding) and breed dogs who appear normal to other dogs who appear normal, with majority normal first degree relatives, and normal pedigrees.
 This is how breeders have reduced the rate of hip and elbow dysplasia.
-So when a problem crops up and a particular dog produces MORE affected dogs than normal the dog can be bred to a bloodline know for improving upon this trait, such as “hip improvement dogs” or “hip Improvement lines” and then over multiple generations select breeding dogs from only the litters with majority normal hips, gradually decreasing the percent affected and increasing the percent normal.
+So when a problem crops up and a particular dog produces MORE affected dogs than typical the dog can be bred to a bloodline know for improving upon this trait, such as “hip improvement dogs” or “hip Improvement lines” and then over multiple generations select breeding dogs from only the litters with majority normal hips, gradually decreasing the percent affected and increasing the percent normal.
 This is the model used by breeders in the early days of the GSD, when HD normals were only about 10% of the breed, and over the span of 100 years breeders gradually improved hips until normals accounted for more 80% of the breed.
 This is a very old, and reliable, model for improving traits over generations using the skill of pedigree analysis and data analysis.
 Every breeder should know how to do this, but in some cases it’s impossible because data is not available.
 Breeders may choose not to share data, or information may have been lost when a breeder died, or because too many relatives have never been bred so information on how they produced for a trait will forever be unknown.

-3. Breeders can use test breedings to evaluate if a trait is heritable and how, and while this has become far less common in the age of DNA testing breeders should still understand how this works, when it’s warranted, and what is done with the information discovered.
+3. Breeders can use test breedings to try to evaluate if a trait is heritable and how, and while this has become far less common in the age of DNA testing breeders should still understand how this works, when it’s warranted, and what is done with the information discovered.
 Before the age of DNA testing test breedings were how breeders found out if a trait was a simple autosomal.

 4. Breeders can also choose to do a less risky pedigree analysis for a trait, following it through generations and identifying affected and carrying individuals.
 With this information the breeder could more easily breed around, or improve upon, the trait.

-5. And of course, breeders can identify if a trait expressed due solely to genetic factors, or if environment plays a role.
+5. And of course, breeders can identify if a trait is expressed due solely to genetic factors, or if environment plays a role.
 An environmental role does NOT free the breeder of responsibility for the heritable part of the equation, but it should trigger careful evaluation of the breeder’s own environment, dietary choices, chemical exposures, and the careful selection of the new home where ongoing environmental challenges will occur.

-6. Finally, breeders must understand and accept that no dog is ever perfect and that no matter what we do, or how careful we are, that some dogs are going to have problems, health problems, temperament problems, the lot.
+6. Finally, breeders and buyers must understand and accept that no dog is ever perfect and that no matter what we do, or how careful we are, that some dogs are going to have problems, health problems, temperament problems, the lot.
 We do not judge our work against a standard of perfection, but instead against the standard of “dogs in general”.
 We are not trying to produce dogs that live forever, but we are trying to produce dogs that live a typical lifespan for “dogs”.
-Don’t fall into the trap of expecting perfection, and throwing away bloodlines when imperfection occurs.
+Don’t fall into the trap of expecting perfection, and throwing away bloodlines without careful consideration when imperfection occurs.

 We considered each option, but one by one ruled them out.
 Because the problems we were seeing could decrease quality of life and had no simple mode of inheritance, we could easily rule out several options as just not being that helpful.
 Much of the pedigree analysis had already been done as our pre purchase research, and on paper this dog should not have been producing these problems, so further pedigree analysis would not be productive.
 We could have accepted that a percent affected that was very near to the OFA percent affected was good enough, but since our program typically runs much better this was also not acceptable.
 Finally, we had a variety of other options to meet our goal of bringing a new bloodline into our program.